-Grayling and cutthroat trout were captured by mobile anode electrofishing (May and June) and a stationary weir (April-June) (see Paterson 2013 for further description).
+Grayling and cutthroat trout were captured by mobile anode electrofishing (May and June) and a stationary weir (April-June) from 2013 to 2017 (see Paterson 2013 for further description).
+Beginning in 2018 only electrofishing surveys occurred.
 Grayling were uniquely marked with a visual implant (VI) tag, sexed, and length (\pm 1 mm) and weight (\pm 1 g) recorded.
-We used capture-mark-recapture (CMR) models implemented in program MARK (White and Burnham 1999) using the RMark package (Laake 2013) in R version 3.4.4 (R Development Core Team 2017) to estimate grayling abundance with closed population models and apparent survival (φ) with open population models.
+We used capture-mark-recapture (CMR) models implemented in program MARK (White and Burnham 1999) using the RMark package (Laake 2013) in R version 3.5.2 (R Development Core Team 2018) to estimate grayling abundance with closed population models and apparent survival (φ) with open population models.
 Apparent survival confounds permanent emigration and mortality; therefore survival will be biased low if adult grayling fidelity to spawning streams is < 1.